Restic

 FAQ

-Q: How do I create a snapshot with Restic?
+How do I create a backup with Restic?

-To create a snapshot with Restic, you will need to run the `restic snapshot` command and specify the directory you want to backup.
+To create a backup with Restic, you will need to use the `restic backup` command.
+This command will create a snapshot of your data and store it in the specified location.

-Q: How do I restore a snapshot with Restic?
+How do I restore data from a backup?

 What is Restic?